Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Formalism

 and are solved using the relativistic mean-field approximation with the constraint of $\beta$-equilibrium i.e. $\mu_n-\mu_p=\mu_e$, where $\mu$'s are chemical potential of the respective particles.
 Also, the total baryon number ($n_p+n_n$) conservation and the charge neutrality condition $n_p =n_e$ are enforced.

 The pressure and energy density of the baryons and leptons are given by the following expressions:

 where $m_i^*=m_i-g_{\sigma} \sigma$ for protons and neutrons and $m_i^*=m_i$ for electrons and muons, and $k_{Fi}$ is the Fermi moment of particle $i$.
-The pressure is determined from the thermodynamic relation, in which every component we could derive out
+The pressure is determined from the thermodynamic relation for every component:

-{Once we have an EOS model, we can determine various nuclear saturation properties, which are represented by expansion coefficients around the saturation density of both symmetric and asymmetric nuclear matter \citep{Agrawal2021}.} {We generate our set of EOS using Bayesian inference with minimal constraints.
-These constraints include nuclear saturation properties such as a saturation density of $\rho_0=0.153 \pm 0.005$ fm$^{-3}$, a binding energy of $e_0=-16.1 \pm 0.2$ MeV, nuclear incompressibility of $K_0 = 230 \pm 40$ MeV, and a symmetry energy of $J_0 = 32.5 \pm 1.8$ MeV at the saturation density.
-Furthermore, a low density constraint for the pure neutron matter pressure from chiral effective field theory ($\chi$EFT) \citep{Hebeler2010} with twice the uncertainty and the NS mass corresponding to the EOS is above the observed $2M_{\odot}$ was applied.
-Additionally, the perturbative Quantum Chromodynamics (pQCD) derived constraint at eight times the baryon density ($n_s=0.16$ fm$^{-3}$) for a pQCD scale $X=4$ \citep{Komoltsev2022}.
-Finally, we chose $\sim$9,000 nucleonic EOS for the present calculation.}
+We generate our EOS set using Bayesian setup with minimal constraints as done in \cite{Malik2023}.
+These constraints include nuclear saturation properties such as a saturation density of $\rho_0=0.153 \pm 0.005$ fm$^{-3}$, a binding energy per nucleon of $e_0=-16.1 \pm 0.2$ MeV, nuclear incompressibility of $K_0 = 230 \pm 40$ MeV, and a symmetry energy of $J_{sym,0} = 32.5 \pm 1.8$ MeV at the saturation density.
+Furthermore, we impose a low density constraint for the pure neutron matter pressure from chiral effective field theory ($\chi$EFT) \citep{Hebeler2010} with twice the uncertainty and demand that the maximum NS mass corresponding to the EOS is above the observed $2M_{\odot}$.
+Additionally, we employ the perturbative Quantum Chromodynamics (pQCD) derived constraint on the pressure at eight times the baryon density ($n_s=0.16$ fm$^{-3}$) for a pQCD scale $X=4$ \citep{Komoltsev2022}.
+Finally, we choose $\sim$9,000 nucleonic EOS for the present calculation from the posterior.